-Best Sites to Find a No Fee NYC Apartment in 2023
+Sites to Find No Fee NYC Apartments for Rent in 2024

 In New York City, you expect the best of everything.

-RENTBETTA.com offers no fee NYC apartments directly from property managers across NYC.
-You can book a tour and apply for any apartment on the site and will be connected directly to the leasing office, not a broker.
-Craigslist occasionally has great deals directly from landlords, but also has a lot of scams.
-Joining a flat-share is another good way to avoid broker fees, and we like Spareroom, Facebook Marketplace and the housing groups NYC Rooms and Gypsy Housing the best.
+RENTBETTA.com offers no fee NYC apartments directly from property managers and building owners.
+You can book a tour and apply for any apartment on the site and will be connected directly with a leasing office, not a broker.
+Craigslist can have great deals directly from smaller landlords, but also has a lot of scams.
+You can also avoid broker fees by joining a flat-share, and we like Spareroom, Facebook Marketplace and the housing groups NYC Rooms and Gypsy Housing the best.
 Streeteasy has a no fee option but most of their listings are from brokers, meaning many are fake, outdated, or have hidden broker fees.

 Why pay a broker fee?
-Save thousands of dollars with these websites offering no fee apartments directly from the building owner.
+Save thousands of dollars with these websites offering no fee apartments directly from building owners.

 The Truth About No Fee Apartments in New York City

-No fee apartments in New York City come in two varieties: "truly no fee" apartments available from the building without a broker, and "kind of no fee" apartments you rent through a broker who does not charge you a fee but is still getting paid in the transaction.
+No fee apartments in New York City come in two varieties: "truly no fee" apartments available without a broker, and "kind of no fee" apartments you rent through a broker who does not charge you a fee but is still getting paid in the transaction.

-RENT BETTA connects you with building owners in NYC that let you rent directly from the leasing office.
+RENT BETTA connects you with all building owners in NYC that let you rent directly from their leasing office.

-"Kind of no fee" apartments don't require you to pay a broker fee, but you're likely being charged higher rent.
+"Kind of no fee" apartments don't require you to pay a fee to the broker, but you are likely paying higher rent by working through a broker.

 These are what you find on Streeteasy or Craigslist when you click "no fee", but the apartments are posted by a broker.
-You're either going to see a fake listing (known as a "bait-and-switch"), or an apartment with a hidden broker fee.
+You'll likely either find a fake listing ("bait-and-switch" are rampant in the NYC rental market), or an apartment with a hidden broker fee.

 Hidden fee #1: the lost concession